 Co-ruling of Cleopatra and Ptolemy XIII

 In 52 BCE, Pharaoh’s 17-year-old Cleopatra VII, whose scope of authority was naturally marginal, became the queen’s pharaoh.
 In March 51 BCE Ptolemy XII died, earlier obliging Rome to patronage the dynasty.
 Cleopatra and her younger (10-year) brother Ptolemy XIII took over joint rule in Egypt.
-In accordance with Egyptian custom of incestuous marriage, she married Ptolemy; however, this did not help the parties agree.
+In accordance with the Egyptian custom of incestuous marriage, she married Ptolemy; however, this did not help the parties agree.
 The siblings competed for power, which was further complicated by the great hunger caused by the floods on the Nile.

 In August 51 BCE, relations between siblings were completely broken.
 The sister ordered that Ptolemy’s name be removed from all official documentation, and the coins were minted only with her image – this was contrary to the previous paternalistic rule of the pharaohs.

 In 50 BCE, Cleopatra entered into a serious conflict with soldiers (Gabiniani) of Aulus Gabinius, a Roman commander and supporter of Pompey’s.
-Gabiniani were Roman troops, 2000 legionaries and 500 cavalry remaining in Egypt after regaining the throne for Ptolemy XII.
+Gabiniani were Roman troops, 2000 legionaries and 500 cavalries remaining in Egypt after regaining the throne for Ptolemy XII.
 They were to be the guarantor of his power and stability.
 After his death, some of the legionaries killed the sons of the Roman governor of Syria – Mark Calpurnius Bibulus – after they wanted to ask them for support in their father’s war campaign against Parth.
 Cleopatra handed the killers to Bibulus, which caused the Roman unit to hate the Egyptian queen.
 Soon, around 48 BCE, the eunuch Ponthejnos, Achillas and Theodetes of Chios, who were followers of Pharaoh Ptolemy XII revolted.
-Cleopatra tried to defend herself at Peluzjum, but eventually she had to escape, along with her only sister Arsinoe IV.
+Cleopatra tried to defend herself at Peluzjum, but eventually, she had to escape, along with her only sister Arsinoe IV.

 Cleopatra VII and Julius Caesar

 In 48 BCE, at Farsalos, there was a decisive clash between Pompey and Julius Caesar.
 Defeated Pompey fled from Greece and eventually went to Egypt, where he wanted to rebuild his strength.
-However, he was treacherously killed by Achillas (commissioned by Ptolemy XIII), who wanted to secure Caesar’s favor in this way.
+However, he was treacherously killed by Achillas (commissioned by Ptolemy XIII), who wanted to secure Caesar’s favour in this way.
 However, the Roman commander was outraged at the way his rival was treated.